-CSOs need to determine how much ambition the organization has to change and transform as markets fluctuate around them.
+CSOs need to determine how much ambition the organisation has to change and transform as markets fluctuate around them.
 For example, does the company aspire to move into adjacent markets and/ or create transformational new businesses?
 Or is the company’s main goal to maintain the core business to keep it healthy and possibly be a second mover?

 Understand company challenges and stakeholder motivations

-Understanding the priorities of organizational leaders—their pet projects, valued relationships, and aspirations—can help navigate the terrain and create strategy and consensus around it.
+Understanding the priorities of organisational leaders—their pet projects, valued relationships, and aspirations—can help navigate the terrain and create strategy and consensus around it.
 Ferreting out strategic tensions among members of the executive committee sets the stage for identifying the agendas and relationships of leaders and stakeholders, and for framing critical strategic choices.
-As the CSO of a leading telecommunications company put it: “In any organization there are big personalities, some of which have logical perspectives and some that do not.
+As the CSO of a leading telecommunications company put it: “In any organisation there are big personalities, some of which have logical perspectives and some that do not.
 Everyone has different timelines and agendas.”

 Define near-term activities and priorities

 New CSOs learn quickly that the many priorities related to strategy require them to wear many hats and they are careful in selecting those hats.
-While CSOs may find themselves drawn into the Aide de Camp, Engineer, or Special Projects role early in their trajectory, they should determine what the organization's true needs are and plant flags in other domains accordingly.
+While CSOs may find themselves drawn into the Aide de Camp, Engineer, or Special Projects role early in their trajectory, they should determine what the organisation's true needs are and plant flags in other domains accordingly.
 This will have implications for the CSO’s priorities.
 For example, if the goal is to spend more time as an Advisor, the CSO should invest more time in developing a trusted relationship with the CEO and build a team that can take on some of the responsibilities required by the other roles.

 A path to relevance and contribution

 CSOs can make significant, lasting contributions to a company’s performance—and these contributions often accelerate a CSO’s career.